Five days later, the companions were released, without any ransom paid.

 The first stop was to meet the two missionaries, Elders Travis Tuttle and Andrew Probst, who were kidnapped.

 "I didn't know who they were, but I tracked down an article about the abduction and reached out to Andy on Facebook," Batty said.
-"He was very reluctant to pursue the idea, but after we talked, he agreed to meet with me."

 The first thing Probst suggested was to get in touch with Tuttle.